 Talks, workshops and a final exhibition

 Participants will access archival material through visits to private collections and the Public Record Office of Northern Ireland.

-When: The programme will run for 3 months, from early August to late October 2018.
+When: The programme will run for 4 months, from September to December 2018.

 Expressions of interest are currently being sought, please click HERE to apply.Deadline for applications: 9am, Monday 16 July.
 Further information: email@example.com | 028 9023 2524 | www.placeni.org